 - Wedding ring, furniture, clothing, other daily living items (appliances, bedding, towels)

-The SSI program also provides a Cost-of-Living-Adjustment (COLA) increase in certain years.
-If you’re younger than 65, you’ll need to pass SSI disability updates every 3-7 years to keep your payments.
+The SSI program also provides a COLA increase in certain years.
+If you’re younger than 65, you’ll need to pass updates every 3-7 years to keep your payments.
 But once that birthday passes, you’ll never have to worry about passing that SSI requirement again.
-As long as you meet the program’s financial eligibility requirements, you can keep your SSI payments for life.
+As long as you meet SSI’s monthly income limits, you can keep your payments for life.

 What About Temporary or Short-Term Alabama Disability Benefits?